 Consider the following example.
-Fred currently works for a corporate law firm.
-He is considering opening his own legal practice, where he expects to earn \$200,000 per year once he establishes himself.
-To run his own firm, he would need an office and a law clerk.
-He has found the perfect office, which rents for \$50,000 per year.
-He could hire a law clerk for \$35,000 per year.
-If these figures are accurate, would Fred's legal practice be profitable?
+Eryn currently works for a corporate law firm.
+She is considering opening her own legal practice, where she expects to earn \$200,000 per year once she establishes herself.
+To run her own firm, she would need an office and a law clerk.
+She has found the perfect office, which rents for \$50,000 per year.
+She could hire a law clerk for \$35,000 per year.
+If these figures are accurate, would Eryn's legal practice be profitable?